SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

-# AV1 deblocking conformance fixtures
+# AV1 reconstruction conformance fixtures

 The AVIF files come from `libavif/tests/data` at commit `062e582e8afda88e6baf988fdcf046a801efa0f5`.
 They retain the licenses recorded in libavif's `tests/data/README.md`: the Kodak image is released for unrestricted use, the Cosmos Laundromat frame uses CC BY 3.0, and the libavif color animation is distributed with the libavif test corpus under its BSD-2-Clause license.